-The interfaces between the different materials that make-up rechargeable batteries play a pivotal role in determining performance.
-This is where electrons and ions transfer between the electrodes and electrolyte during charging and discharging, as well as where many of the undesirable reactions that limit battery life take place.
-Understanding how the structure and chemistry of these interfaces changes during operation is critical to developing new higher capacity battery materials, fast charging protocols and models to predict when batteries need replacing.
-However, by their very nature, these interfaces are buried within the battery, making it extremely challenging to extract information without interference from the surrounding materials.
-This project looks at new approaches to investigate these interfaces.
+The interfaces between the active components in rechargeable batteries play a pivotal role in determining performance.
+This is where electrons and ions transfer between the electrodes and electrolyte during charging and discharging, and where many of the undesirable reactions that limit battery lifetime take place.
+Understanding how the structure and chemistry of these interfaces changes during operation is critical to developing higher capacity battery materials, fast charging protocols, and models to predict when batteries need replacing.

 Professor Robert Weatherup